matnoel/EasyFEA/README.md

 ### Step 1 - Install Python Libraries:

-Ensure that your Python version is between 3.9 and 3.11.
+Make sure your Python version is between 3.9 and 3.11.

 The following libraries are required: